 Conclusion on Honey

 Adult dogs, but not puppies, can have honey in moderation.
 It could be healthy for them especially when it comes to digestion, allergies and for boosting low energy levels.
-The easiest way to provide it to a dog is by mixing a tablespoon of it in their water, or by purchasing a dog food containing some raw honey.
-But try to get your hands on honey that wasn’t heated, pasteurized or otherwise adulterated because those altered kinds won’t be nearly as beneficial for your dog.
+The easiest way to provide it is by mixing a tablespoon of it in their water, or by purchasing a dog food containing raw honey.
+But try to get your hands on honey that wasn’t heated, pasteurized or otherwise adulterated as those altered kinds won’t be nearly as beneficial.